Welcome

 Weekly zoom case consultation calls are scheduled to help clinicians implement the model.
 A zoom link will be provided upon completion of in-person training.
 To assist in implementing the TFCBT model a therapeutic Honoring Children Mending the Circle Toolkit is available that contains a variety of books, relaxers, puppets, worksheets, posters, stickers, etc. The Toolkit is used during the training and all content is available for viewing.
 Trainees can see how items from the Toolkit can be used in sessions as demonstrated by the trainers.
 We can provide additional toolkits on a reimbursement cost basis or can provide the Toolkit content list that will allow you to purchase on your own.
 Purchase of toolkits can be made on the Indian Country Child Trauma Center store.

-The duration of the training will be 4 days, July 30th–August 2nd, 2024 in Oklahoma City.
+The duration of the training will be 4 days, July 29th–August 1st, 2025 .
 The training will take place from 8:30am to 4:30pm, except on Friday we will be ending earlier so attendees can travel home.
 Agenda to come.

 More resources will be available in the future.
 Be sure to bookmark this page!